 Mists of Pandaria is similar.
 How awesome Warlocks are will vary from patch to patch.
 Because of that we won’t comment here about the “flavor of the week” and instead concentrate on what’s needed to get your ‘lock to 90 as quickly as possible.

 Play what you like, the racial differences aren’t that great.
 If you really have to be efficient, though, Orcs might be the best overall Warlock race.

-- Alliance: Gnome for the mana pool and escape; or Human for the rep gains and the escape.
+- Alliance: Gnome for the mana pool, dagger expertise, and escape; or Human for the rep gains and the escape.

 - Horde: Orc for the pet and personal damage increases, troll for “Berserking” and extra damage to beasts.

 All the Warlock specs for fine for leveling, but we’ll work with these two: